mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 2. **Find the One Ring**
    * Look for hidden directories that might contain the Ring
-   * When you find it, move it to your journey directory (`~/my_journey/`)
+   * When you find it, move it to your `my_journey` directory (`~/my_journey/`)

 3. **Begin your journey to Rivendell**
    * Run the `journey_to_rivendell.sh` script (you might need to change permissions on the script!)
    * Enter the password when prompted
-   * If successful, the script will generate Rivendell and you can now navigate to it!
+   * If successful, the script will generate the Rivendell location in the top level of the middle_earth directory and you can navigate to it!

 ---